GeospatialPython/pyshp/README.md

 	>>> w.save('shapefiles/test/copy')

-### Creating Attributes
+### Adding Records

-Creating attributes involves two steps.
+Adding record attributes involves two steps.
 Step 1 is to create fields to contain attribute values and step 2 is to populate the fields with values for each shape record.